Robert Martin Macon Constellation tenor ( Dolnet M70 )

 Tonewise

 the Dolnet has what I would call a very gentle sound.
-Its tendency is
+Its tendency

-relaxed tone.
-It's also quite an introverted horn, the sound doesn't seem
+to its natural, easy-going, relaxed tone.
+It's also quite an introverted

-to want to drift too far away.
-Some horns seem to throw the sound right
+horns seem to throw the sound right out in every direction, others

-out in every direction, others seem more focussed - but the Dolnet like
+seem more focussed - but the Dolnet like to wrap its tone around

-to wrap its tone around the player.
-Such a horn would benefit from close-miking
+the player.
+Such a horn would benefit from close-miking techniques

-a while to get the hang of keeping the bell positioned under the mic.
+to get the hang of keeping the bell positioned under the mic.

 It gets quite interesting when you apply a bit of rock 'n roll growl